-This project was finished in a 3-day design jam held by Adobe XD with its cooperator Netflix.
+This project was finished in a 3-day design jam held by Adobe XD with Netflix.
 Netflix invests in creating a platform that connect people and cultures from around the world.
 How might we help families and friends utilize it and share their experience with content they love?
 Our group came up with a product that allows synchronous film-watching and discussion among film lovers and encourages users to share insights collaboratively with the bigger community.

 UX designer, worked with other two team members.
 Collaborated with ideation and prioritization.
 Responsible for visual design of discussion while watching and clip features.

 22 Jun 2020 - 24 Jun 2020

 Full marks in defining users and visual design.